hong-xian/backdoor-attack/README.md

-# The Experiments For 《Generalization Bound and New Algorithm for Clean-Label Backdoor Attack》
+# The Experiments For ICML24《Generalization Bound and New Algorithm for Clean-Label Backdoor Attack》

 ### What we offer here is the code that find backdoor poison on CIFAR-10, use the network VGG16 and Resnet.